Also on this page:

 Outside of Portland, the cost of living off campus in Maine isn’t too bad.
 True, utility bills are high, so come January you might wish you lived in a residence hall where the heating is included in the price.
 But rents throughout much of the state are below the national average.
 Some schools, such as UM Farmington, don’t require any students to live on campus, so if you do decide to live off campus, UMF’s Student Life Office can help you find a place.
 And while University of Maine mandates that freshmen must live on campus, it recognizes that many students want to venture out on their own after they’ve made friends during their first year.
 It maintains a valuable off-campus housing page, complete with an online listing service and details about its biannual renter’s fair.
 Of course, if your school doesn’t offer much assistance to commuters or off-campus denizens, nothing’s stopping you from doing your own housing search.
 The conveniently named MaineHousingSearch.org has you covered.
 Plus, if you think you might qualify for subsidized housing, there are county-by-county listings on Maine State Housing Authority, while those from southern Maine can find even more subsidized apartments at Avesta Housing.
 But if subsidies aren’t going to be enough and you need an immediate spot to sleep, don’t be afraid to go to a shelter.

 It’s not so much that utility costs in Maine are high.
-It’s more that the state gets really cold, which is why Mainers use the most home heating oil of any state, accounting for over $100 a month in spending.
+It’s more that the state gets really cold, which is why Mainers must pay out for heat.
 And that’s on top of electricity bills.
 If you live off campus, you do have ways to lower your bill, with Maine allowing competitive electricity providers to enter the market.
 Learn more about how to use the state’s system to your financial advantage at the Maine Public Utilities Commission.
 MPUC is only a regulator, so if you need help paying your bills you’ll have to turn elsewhere.
 Fortunately, the state has four programs to help low-income residents with high utility costs.
 All are run by the Maine State Housing Authority.
 The Low Income Home Energy Assistance Program subsidizes Mainers’ high winter heating bills, and the Low Income Assistance Plan provides money to residents to pay electricity bills.
 Anyone screened for LIHEAP should also be screened for the Weatherization Program, through which residents receive free repairs that increase home energy efficiency and, therefore, decrease monthly bills.
 The Central Heating Improvement Program does the same thing, only with a focus on heating repairs.
 If you don’t qualify for one of these programs, you can still reduce utility costs.
 For instance, Emera Maine is developing a program that would allow its 159,000 customers to finance purchases of heat pumps that will save them money over the long run.
 Finally, don’t forget that you’ll be on the hook for internet as well if you live off campus.
 To have affordable high-speed broadband while you’re doing research for that history essay, find a provider through ConnectME.

 If you have young kids, you’re going to need child care while you’re in class.
 Fortunately, at some colleges you can even take them to campus with you.
 That’s because schools such as University of Maine at Farmington have their own programs for children of students, including preschool, pre-K, early care and infant-toddler playgroups.
-University of Maine Children’s Center, meanwhile has two separate full-time programs — one each for infants/toddlers and preschoolers — that cost $158 or $130 a week, respectively.
-That amount will be less if you qualify for Maine’s Child Care Subsidy Program, which can also be used toward licensed providers found through Child Care Choices.
+University of Maine Children’s Center, meanwhile has two separate full-time programs — one each for infants/toddlers and preschoolers.
+Prices will be less if you qualify for Maine’s Child Care Subsidy Program, which can also be used toward licensed providers found through Child Care Choices.
 Use its search tool to filter facilities by location, age groups and quality rating.
-And some extra money will come back to you at tax time, as long as you check the box for the dependent care state tax credit, which is worth up to $500.
+And some extra money will come back to you at tax time, as long as you check the box for the dependent care state tax credit.

 One of the biggest hidden costs for college students is transportation.
 Having a car at school means shelling out for gas, paying for insurance and buying a campus parking pass.
 Yet college is one of the few times in life when you probably don’t need a car, especially if you live on campus.
 Even if you don’t, most universities have public transportation deals for students.
 For instance, EMCC, UM and Husson University students ride free on Bangor’s Community Connector.
 And University of Maine fills the gaps for its students with the Black Bear Orono Express, which runs routes around campus and Orono 15 hours a day Monday through Friday.
 Further south, University of Southern Maine shuttles students between its Gorham and Portland campuses, and its students get discounts on Portland METRO passes.
 University of Maine at Fort Kent is a bit different due to its rural location.
 It notes the lack of area public transportation on its website; the school will arrange for a shuttle if you need to get to the airport, but you’ll have to notify it three days in advance and pay for use of the vehicle and driver.